 - It saves you buying boxed and cubed stock.

-Personally, I prefer to make homemade chicken stock with a carcass and the leftover scraps from a roast chicken.
-This produces a rich full flavour nutritious stock.
+- Chicken - I usually make homemade chicken stock with a carcass and the leftover scraps from a roast chicken.

 Homemade chicken stock can appear greasy but the fat contained in the stock provides great flavour and enriches soups, gravy and sauces.